STARTER GUIDE

 Paste it into the activation field.
 A common gotcha: copying from email sometimes pulls extra whitespace at the beginning or end.
 If activation fails, try

-VaultGuard will validate the key against the license server.
+VaultGuard Backup will validate the key against the license server.
 If everything's right, your trial activates and the Getting Started tab opens up.

 Step 5 — Pick a backup target